tinymce/tinymce-docs/release-notes/new-features.md

 ## Context Menu

-The [ContextMenu]({{site.baseurl}}/ui-elements/contextmenu/) can provide a simple list of clickable commands, or offer an in-menu form.
-This makes the most straightforward attribute modifications possible.
-TinyMCE 5.0 offers the [ContextMenu]({{site.baseurl}}/ui-elements/contextmenu/), that is designed for web applications in need of menus on a possibly large amount of objects.
-Now, a single menu is defined that can be used by multiple objects.
-A context menu doesn't need to bind itself to the triggering objects.
-This allows injecting and removing triggers without having to re-initialize or update the context menu.
+The context menu is a new configurable component added in TinyMCE 5.0 .
+It appears when the user right clicks in the editable area.
+By default it does not disable the operating system's native context menu, if there are no items to display at the cursor position the native context menu will be shown.
+See the [context menu]({{site.baseurl}}/ui-elements/contextmenu/) documentation for more information.

+The context menu supports both individual menu items and dynamic context menu sections.
+See the

 ## Context Toolbars

-The Context Toolbar configures its buttons based on the type of object selected in the Tree Outline.
+A context toolbar is a pop-up toolbar that appears when you focus specific types of content, and which contains toolbar buttons relevant to that content.
 The context toolbar makes a limited number of relevant choices more visible and readily accessible.
 For more information, please see the [Context Toolbar]({{site.baseurl}}/ui-elements/contexttoolbar/) documentation.

 ## Custom Menu Items